bitcointranscripts/bitcointranscripts/bitcoin-explained/what-is-miniscript.md

 Yeah.
 I mean, you could just write the script directly or you could write the Miniscript directly, but the nice thing about writing the policy language is that you can have a compiler that can be very smart.
 So a simple policy language might be just give me two of two signatures.
-And the policy language would probably convert that to OP\_MULTISIG or we'll convert that to Multisig in Miniscript and Multisig in Miniscript is just OP\_MULTISIG.
+And the policy language would probably convert that to `OP_MULTISIG` or we'll convert that to Multisig in Miniscript and Multisig in Miniscript is just `OP_MULTISIG`.
 So that's super-trivial.

 Aaron van Wirdum: